 Francophone Mobility Chair

-As part of the CRMF program, the University of Ottawa has created a Francophone Mobility Chair to provide support to guest international researchers during their stay (four months to one year) at the University of Ottawa.
+As part of the CRMF program, the University of Ottawa has created a Francophone Mobility Chair to provide support to guest international researchers during their stay (two months to one year) at the University of Ottawa.
 The Francophone Mobility Chair must contribute to meeting the program’s objectives, as follows:

 - Uphold and pursue the University of Ottawa’s tradition of excellence in research on French-speaking communities in Ontario, Canada and around the world.